Buy This Cook That

 • 1 ½ cups dark chocolate

-• 1 teaspoon shortening optional, may not be needed
+• 1 teaspoon coconut oil, butter, or shortening optional, may not be needed

 • ½ cup sanding sugar